mhutch/MonoDevelop.MSBuildEditor/README.md

 The extension includes built-in schemas for `Microsoft.Common.targets` and other common targets.

+### Validation

+The editor validates your document against the MSBuild language and schema, and shows these errors and warnings as you type.

 ### Documentation

-The extension includes documentation tooltips for the MSBuild language and many common items, properties and metadata
+The extension includes documentation tooltips for the MSBuild language and many common items, properties and metadata.

 ### Formatting Style